-Unlike some cities, McGregor isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in McGregor are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, McGregor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, McGregor is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in McGregor who work in food service (36.41%), office and administrative support (11.65%), and management occupations (5.83%).
+There are especially a lot of people living in McGregor who work in sales jobs (15.56%), food service (14.44%), and management occupations (7.22%).

-Overall, McGregor’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+McGregor’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-McGregor is a somewhat ethnically-diverse city.
 The people who call McGregor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of McGregor residents report their race to be White, followed by Native American.
-Important ancestries of people in McGregor include Swedish, Norwegian, Irish, and Finnish.
+The greatest number of McGregor residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in McGregor include German, Swedish, Finnish, Irish, and Norwegian.

 The most common language spoken in McGregor is English.
-Other important languages spoken here include Serbo-Croatian and Japanese.
+Other important languages spoken here include Italian and Serbo-Croatian.